gek169/Simple_ISA/README.md

 6) use asm_begin_region_restriction and asm_end_region_restriction or page equivalents for arrays.
 7) Do not try to be too clever with extremely recursive macros and the two passes- this is a very simple assembler and you will very easily find ways to break it.
 8) Know the limitations of the implementation.
-The evaluation order of macros, for instance, is in reverse- the most recently defined macros are recognized first.
 9) If you have a library which must be placed at a particular location in the binary, you should specify that in the name!
 	I would recommend region-aligning all libraries, unless they are extremely small.
 10) There is a known bug/feature of SISA's program loader- if the file is smaller than 16 megabytes, isa.c will load